 where $\mathbf u(\mathbf c) = $ and $\hat{\mathbf u}(\mathbf c) = $.
 We highlight that we do not consider the absolute value here in order to detect possible systematic over- and under-estimations of the proposed model.

 Figure \ref{fig:violin} shows the distribution of the $\delta$ different for all latent dimensions and for all test cases.
 We can note that the distribution of the error computed over the training parameters is quite similar to the error distribution for the testing parameters in all the numerical investigations.
 Such behaviour indicates that both models can correctly generalize outside the training dataset, for the proposed problems.
 Furthermore, the distributions are centered around zero for both models, indicating a good high-fidelity solution reconstruction, as also shown in the previous Section.
-Finally, it is worth noticing that r-GAROM distributions are more closed towards zero than the not regularized counterpart, as a consequence of the regularizer term addition.
+Finally, it is worth noticing that r-GAROM distributions are more close to zero than the unregularized counterpart, as a consequence of the regularizer term addition.